<img src="https://d5nxst8fruw4z.cloudfront.net/atrk.gif?account=5C8hi1agq800qI" style="display:none" height="1" width="1" alt="">

 8 Fall Home Maintenance Tasks

-1) Critter Control
+2. Critter Control

 Inspect foundations, roof lines, and other access points that uninvited guests will use to take advantage of your heated space.

-2) Chimney Check
+3. Chimney Check

-3) Tune Up the Heating System
+4. Tune Up the Heating System

-4) Clean and Restore Patio Furniture
+5. Clean and Restore Patio Furniture

-The set has served you well this summer, but the 4th of July party left mustard stains on the cushions and the rain started rust spots on the chair legs.
-A soapy scrub will clean cushions and applying a waterproof coating will prolong their pretty colors.
+The set has served you well this summer, but the 4th of July party left mustard stains on the cushions, and the rain started rust spots on the chair legs.
+A soapy scrub will clean cushions, and applying a waterproof coating will prolong their pretty colors.

-Plastic and wood pieces could also use a scrub down or a spray from a specialized patio furniture cleaner (some have protective coatings added.)
+Plastic and wood pieces could also use a scrub down or a spray from a specialized patio furniture cleaner (some have protective coatings added).
 Use the waning sunshine to make sure they are thoroughly dried before storing or covering for the season.

-5) Should You Rake the Leaves?
+6. Should You Rake the Leaves?

-Regions with lots of snow don’t get a pass, however, mounds of snow on top of thick layers of leaves will kill the grass.
+Not necessarily.
+A small layer of mulched leaves provides nutrients to the lawn and microhabitats for beneficial insects and wildlife.
+Regions with lots of snow don’t get a pass.
+Mounds of snow on top of thick layers of leaves will kill the grass, so raking is a necessary fall home maintenance task.

-6) Lawn Care
+7. Lawn Care

-7) Fall Planting
+8. Fall Planting

 Dawn M. Smith